fau-is/IntroCS/HashTable/README.md

 Output = 167
 ~~~

 Hash functions are used with hash tables naturally.
-Generally the usage of a hash function constitutes
+Generally the usage of a hash function constitutes a
 rope-walk in-between search times and storage space.
 Writing an efficient hash function can therefore,
 be an entire science of its own.